learn-co-curriculum/node-js-managing-callbacks/README.md

 ## Code-Along: Using the Async Waterfall Function

 To get started, open up the `async-example.js` file in the root.
 Inside we have a few lines of code just to get us started.
 At the top, we have some require calls that pull in the modules that we'll be using.
-Go ahead an install those modules.
+Go ahead and install those modules.
 No need to use the `--save` flag as this is just an exercise.

 The other two lines create some constants `WEATHER_API_URL` and `WEATHER_API_KEY`.
 What we are going to build here is a simple command line app that asks the user to type in a city for which they would like to have weather data.
 These constants are configuration data that we'll need to obtain weather data from [OpenWeatherMap](http://openweathermap.org/about), a company that provides an API for obtaining weather information.